Ka-raS/Footballer-Analysis/README.md

     python3 -m source
     ```

-    Alternatively, this will scrape from the archives and produce the same results like in the report
+    Alternatively, this will scrape from the archives and produce similar results like in the report
     ```bash
     python3 -m source --archives
+    ```

+Additionally, you can compile report.tex through [MikTex](https://miktex.org/download), it has no package dependencies.
+    ```bash
+    cd reports
+    pdflatex report.tex
     ```

 ## Screenshot